 Tyrese is making headlines for all the wrong reasons these days.
 First his Twitter beef with the Rock, now a tearful social media post after allegations of child abuse (from his daughter & ex wife).
-To top the cake, there’s $13,000 a month child support scandal.
+To top the cake, there’s a $13,000 a month child support scandal.
 People have been laughing at Tyreses’s pain, and of course making memes.
-And naturally, some are worried about the star’s well being.
+Naturally, some are worried about the star’s well being.

 In the year 2017, Donald Trump, (who will be referred to as Tangerine Toddler from this point on) became our President.
 And while those of us who were sane mourned the fact that he’d be our “leader” for the next four years, others of us were having meet and greets and taking pictures with him like he was our play cousin.
 To take it a step further, some of us even agreed to perform at his inaugaration. *enters Chrisette Michelle*

 The great prophet Puff Daddy P. Diddy Sean Combs warned us back in 2009 of the b*tchassness epidemic sweeping the nation-unfortunately, none of us took him seriously.
 Almost a decade later, here we are, glued to our phones, watching Chris Brown and Soulja Boy threaten each other across the interwebs.
 In our defense, who among us could’ve ever predicted n*ggas would take it this far?
 We’re sorry, Puff.

 Last week, the rapper formerly known as Bow Wow made what I assume he thought would be an earth shattering announcement-he was leaving the rap game for good.
 And while Bow Wow may have actually been really upset and emotional about the whole thing, most of us found the “breaking news” to be quite comical.

 (Feb.
 18, 2009 – Source: Stephen Lovekin/Getty Images North America)